iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/01-operators.md

 ## Logical (boolean) operators

-Like many other languages, javascript provides boolean evaluations.
+Like many other languages, JavaScript provides boolean evaluations.

 The operators are:
 <ul>